igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 # Windowing function

-When the view is zoome out, each pixel on the screen may represent a genomic region that encompasses multiple numeric values in the data.
+When the view is zoomed out, each pixel on the screen may represent a genomic region that encompasses multiple numeric values in the data.
 The **windowing function** specifies which of the multiple values to display.
 To set the function, select one of the options in the *Windowing Function* section of the track right-click pop-up menu.
-The available options will depend on the file type, but most include: `Minimum`, `Mean`,`Maximum`, and `None`.
+The available options will depend on the file type, but most include: `Minimum`, `Mean`, `Maximum`, and `None`.
 By default, the function is set to `Mean`.
 The `None` option will display all the values, rather than combining them into one value, which can be useful for tracks displayed as **points**.

 # Overlaying tracks

-Quantative data tracks can be combined so they are displayed together as overlaid charts in a single track.
+Quantitative data tracks can be combined so they are displayed together as overlaid charts in a single track.

 For example, the following two tracks: